Lismore, County Waterford: History

-The medieval Lismore Cathedral, dedicated to St Carthage, variously damaged and repaired over the centuries, is notable for its architecture and the stained glass window by the English pre Raphaelite artist, Edward Burne-Jones.
+The medieval Lismore Cathedral, dedicated to St Carthage, variously damaged and repaired over the centuries, is notable for its architecture and the stained glass window by the English pre-Raphaelite artist, Edward Burne-Jones.
 It has been a place of worship since the 7th century but the current cathedral was constructed in the 17th century.
+Lismore Courthouse was completed in 1815.

-St Carthage's Church in the town is a Roman Catholic church also dedicated to St Carthage.
-It was opened in 1884 and has operated as a Roman Catholic church since.
+St Carthage's Church in the town is a Catholic church also dedicated to St Carthage, which has operated since it opened in 1884.

-A plaque was erected in the town to commemorate the regular visits made to Lismore by Fred Astaire following an association developed by his sister, Adele Astaire, who was married to Lord Charles Arthur Francis Cavendish, son of Victor Cavendish, 9th Duke of Devonshire.
-A notable resident born in the town who has described her early life in Lismore, is the travel writer and world touring cyclist, Dervla Murphy.
+A plaque was erected in the town to commemorate the regular visits made to Lismore by Fred Astaire following an association developed by his sister, Adele Astaire, who was married to Lord Charles Cavendish, son of Victor Cavendish, 9th Duke of Devonshire.
+A notable resident born in the town who has described her early life in Lismore, is the travel writer and world touring cyclist Dervla Murphy.
 Another notable resident was George O'Brien, the Irish memoirist, writer, and academic, who was raised by his paternal grandmother in Lismore, described in his memoir The Village of Longing: An Irish Boyhood in the Fifties (1987).

-In September 2003, Blackwater Community School opened as an amalgamation of three local schools: Lismore CBS, Presentation Convent, Lismore and St Anne’s Secondary School, Cappoquin.
+In September 2003, Blackwater Community School opened as an amalgamation of three local schools: Lismore CBS, Presentation Convent, Lismore and St Anne's Secondary School, Cappoquin.

 Location

-Lismore is located in the west of County Waterford, where the N72 road crosses the River Blackwater at the foot of the Knockmealdown Mountains (Irish: Sléibhte Chnoc Mhaoldomhnaigh), the mountain range which divides the counties of Tipperary and Waterford.
+Lismore is in the west of County Waterford, where the N72 road crosses the River Blackwater at the foot of the Knockmealdown Mountains (Irish: Sléibhte Chnoc Mhaoldomhnaigh), the mountain range which divides the counties of Tipperary and Waterford.

+Dungarvan is 21 km to the east of Lismore, and Fermoy is 24 km to the west.

 Demographics

-As of the 2016 census, Lismore had a population of 1,374 of which 86% was white Irish, less than 1% white Irish traveller, 9% other white ethnicities, less than 1% black, less than 1% Asian, with 3% not stating their ethnicity.
-In terms of religion the town is 81% Catholic, 8% other stated religion, 8% with no religion, and 3% not stated.
+As of the 2022 census, Lismore had a population of 1,347; 84.97% was white Irish, less than 0.25% white Irish traveller, 9.77% other white ethnicities, less than 0.25% black, less than 1% Asian, with 2.25% not stating their ethnicity.
+In terms of religion the town was 74.1% Catholic, 6.45% other stated religion, 17.30% with no religion, and 2.15% not stated.